EmixamPP/linux-enable-ir-emitter/README.md

 `linux-enable-ir-emitter` can automatically generate a lightweight driver (located in user space) for any (UVC) infrared emitter.

-This software was created to use Howdy, a Windows Hello for linux <https://github.com/boltgolt/howdy>.
+This software was created to use [Howdy](https://github.com/boltgolt/howdy), a Windows Hello for linux.

 ## Installation
 ### For Fedora distro based (.rpm) :